 Thing is, the car that you will be buying will be an unknown to you.
 Driving from Dar es Salaam to Zimbabwe in a vehicle that you hardly know does not seem to be a very good idea.
 Indeed, other than damaged cars, many people have had life changing accidents along the way, after colliding with other vehicles, donkeys and other animals.
 This makes driving from Dar es Salaam to Harare really risky.

 The reason why so many people are willing to drive all the way from Tanzania has to do with the presumed cost savings.
 However, it’s clear, upon analysis, that you don’t save anything, when compared to having your vehicle delivered to Plumtree or Beitbridge.

 Let’s assume that you wish to import a Toyota Corolla, one of the cars that I recommend to Zimbabweans.
 The above image outlines how much it is going to cost you to import your car from Japan to Zimbabwe via various ports.

 Having your car delivered to Plumtree, my favorite port, costs $3298.
 Note that the amounts given above do not include duty.
 So, how much does it cost to have your car delivered to Dar es Salaam?
 Well, the amount, as you can see, that you will need to import your car to Zimbabwe via Dar es Salaam is $2888.
-We are going to use the amount that includes clearing costs because those will have to be for anyway.
+We are going to use the amount that includes clearing costs because those will have to be paid for anyway.

 There is, therefore, a difference of $410 when importing your car via Dar es Salaam.
 Note that importing a car via Plumtree costs almost the same with importing it via Beitbridge.
 So, is it worth driving from Dar es Salaam to Zimbabwe for a cost saving of $410?